 - bereavement payment in respect of a recipient of a disability compensation payment, and

 Payments made by DVA under the Safety, Rehabilitation and Compensation Act (Defence-related Claims) Act 1988, the Defence Act 1903 and the Military Rehabilitation and Compensation Act 2004 are compensation payments and are thus also not affected by Reparation Payments.

 Receipt of a Reparation Payment will in some cases impact on the level of income support payments provided by DVA.
 The policy applied to Reparation Payments in respect of DVA payments is consistent with the treatment of Reparation Payments for income support payments provided under the Social Security Act 1991.

 Reparation Payments are an ‘exempt lump sum’ for the purpose of income testing for income support payments under the VEA.More →

 Reparation Payments will count as assets for the assets test for income support payments under the VEA.
 This includes the initial lump sum payment held as cash as well as any financial or other assets purchased with this payment.
 The following DVA payments are considered income support payments and are subject to an asset test and therefore may be impacted:

 - partner service pension,

-- income support supplement, and
+- income support supplement,